Top Links

 For aerial advice, see our aerial section.

 If you find that you just can't receive channels on a certain multiplex, there's a chance that your aerial isn't capable of tuning in some of the Freeview signals.
 Check the 'band' that missing multiplex is in (using Wolfbane.com), and verify whether your aerial is designed to work with that frequency 'band'.
-It could be that that the Freeview channels are outside that band - For more on this, see our Aerial Group section.
+It could be that the Freeview channels are outside that band - For more on this, see our Aerial Group section.

 10. Could your other TV kit be blocking your signal?